 Responsibilities

 The transportation of hazmat is a process that has specific roles and responsibilities that they reach their destination.
-Verma et al. (2012) concluded from their research on the issue that hazardous materials are categorized into divisions.
-The hazmat is divided into flammable, explosive, and infectious.
-Under the categories, the employees have specific responsibilities that ensure the materials get to their destinations.
-Outlining the duties for the involved staff allows them to develop particular skills that smoothen the journey.
+Verma, Verter, and Zufferey (2012) concluded that hazardous materials are categorized into divisions including flammable, explosive, and infectious.
+Under these categories, employees have specific responsibilities that ensure the materials get to their destinations.
+Outlining the duties for the involved staff allows them to develop particular skills that smooth the journey.
 Additionally, Verma et al. (2012) argue that dividing the roles of the transportation process enhances safety.
 However, for these responsibilities to work together to protect the materials, there is a dire need for an easy communication system.
-The staff mandated with the loading, for instance, have to communicate effectively with the ones in the office to confirm loading.
+The staff mandated with loading, for instance, have to communicate effectively with the ones in the office to confirm loading.
 More so, all the checkpoints have to confirm the safe passage of the materials.

 Security Assessment

 A clearly defined procedure is of utmost importance in the safety of hazmat transportation.
-According to Xie et al. (2012), a procedure provides the employees with a reliable way of ensuring the process is on course.
-Additionally, all the people involved are aware of what is expected of them and thus are can effectively perform their duties.
+According to Xie, Lu, Wang, and Quadrifoglio (2012), a procedure provides employees with a reliable way of ensuring the process is on course.
+Additionally, all people involved are aware of what is expected of them and thus, are can effectively perform their duties.
 From research conducted by Xie et al. (2012) confirmed that check-up points throughout the journey are an essential part of the safety procedure.
-In a majority of these check-up points, there are set up systems that ensure the cargo is on time, and the safety measures are in place.
+In a majority of these check-up points, there are systems set up that ensure the cargo is on time, and the safety measures are in place.
 Additionally, the check-up points have the necessary means to avert a threat.
-In the process, the staff in the check-up points have the required skills and equipment to contain any incidents.
+In the process, the staff at the check-up points have the required skills and equipment to contain any incidents.
 Therefore, they also require the know how to assess whether or not the situation with the material in transit is safe.

 Transport